scttfrdmn/lens/apps/jupyter/docs/AWS_AUTHENTICATION.md

 # AWS Authentication Guide

-This guide covers all the ways to authenticate aws-jupyter with AWS.
-The tool uses the standard AWS SDK credential chain, so any method that works with the AWS CLI will work with aws-jupyter.
+This guide covers all the ways to authenticate lens-jupyter with AWS.
+The tool uses the standard AWS SDK credential chain, so any method that works with the AWS CLI will work with lens-jupyter.

 ## 🚀 Quick Setup